-If you’re looking for a fail-safe outing this weekend, bottomless brunch is always a strong contender, particularly if you want to make the most out of your money while getting a little bit sloshed.
+If you’re looking for a fail-safe outing post-lockdown, bottomless brunch is always a strong contender, particularly if you want to make the most out of your money while getting a little bit sloshed.
 We’ve put together the ultimate guide to bottomless brunch in Manchester, so you can spend less time researching and more time summoning a refill!
 Prosecco, please!

 Cottonopolis, Northern Quarter

 Infusing Japanese dishes with the pinnacle of British culture (getting sozzled!), Cottonopolis offers bottomless brunch on Saturdays and Sundays from 10am to 3pm.
 With a choice of prosecco, mimosas, bellinis and Bloody Marys, the brunch is a pretty affordable one, with just a £15 fee for your bottomless booze.

 Plates include sweet toasts with mascarpone, whipped cheesecake, or dark chocolate with fruit toppings or savoury dishes such as waffles, 6oz sirloin, pork katsu, and Szechuan pepper pastrami hash.
 I’ll take it all, thanks!

 Bottomless drinks are served for 1 hour 15 minutes and the only rule is that you finish your drink before asking for a top-up.
 Bottomless brunch prices start at £23 and vary dependant on dish ordered.
 Cottonopolis, 16 Newton St, Manchester, M1 2AE

 Putting the booze in “boozy brunch”, Manahatta provides 90 minutes of bottomless fun with drink options including prosecco, Bloody Marys, Aperol Spritz, and pints of Coors to mix between.